GitcrackerUK/Covid-Tracker/README.md

 #### Covid-Tracker
-Application for information purpose with data related to Covid-19.
+Application for informational purpose with data related to Covid-19.
 It is react application created with create-react-app and styled with styled-components.

 #### To-do
 * <s>creat app with create-react-app</s>